 I don’t feel any pain.
 Does that mean my wound isn’t serious?

-No. With diabetes, loss of pain is often caused by nerve damage (neuropathy), which is itself a serious warning sign.
-A painless wound can still be infected or deepening, so have any open sore assessed — do not rely on pain to tell you something is wrong.
+No. With diabetes, loss of pain is often caused by nerve damage (neuropathy) — itself a serious warning sign.
+A painless wound can still be infected or deepening, so have any open sore assessed rather than relying on pain.

 Can a small wound really lead to amputation?